s9302/Writeups/Writeup1.md

 ## Executive Summary:

 In this this lab I uploaded and hosted a webpage that acts as a reminder page.
 I used a mix of CSS, HTML, and JavaScript to create the webpage.
-The webpage isnt yet fully functional, but i will continue to work on it in the following labs to make it functional.
+The webpage isnt yet fully functional, but I will continue to work on it in the following labs to make it functional.

 ## Design Overview: